 c) Media: we use reflection time focussing on images in the news from appropriate news sources which encourages a positive curiosity and respect for others and their cultures.

-d) Planning: Religious Education, History and Personal, Health and Social Education are all used to ensure that equality and diversity issues are tackled systematically, including anti-bullying.
+d) Planning: Religious Education, History and Personal, Health and Social Education are all used to ensure that equality and diversity issues are approached systematically, including anti-bullying.

 e) Preparing: All children are prepared for the reception and inclusion of children with specific disabilities into the school community.
 Children are taught that the inclusion of children with disabilities is a shared responsibility.